 The entry-level occupational therapy master’s degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is 301-652-2682.
+ACOTE’s telephone number c/o AOTA is 301-652-2682 and its web address is www.acoteonline.org.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+After successful completion of the NBCOT exam, the individual becomes an Occupational Therapist Registered (OTR).
+Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony may affect a graduate’s ability to sit for the NBCOT Certification Examination or attain state licensure.

 Progression in the program requires students to successfully complete fieldwork.
 Fieldwork sites require students to show evidence that they meet health, legal and training standards.
 Students who are unable to meet these requirements cannot progress in the program.